shmcgrath/todo.txt-cli/README.md

 *Read our [contributing guide][CONTRIBUTING] if you're looking to contribute (issues/PRs/etc).*

 ## Go Conversion Explanation
-I want to learn go, so I decided to convert todo.sh to Go.
+I want to learn Go, so I decided to convert todo.sh to Go.
 This felt like a decent beginner project.

 At this time, I'm not sure if I will support an actions directory.
 This project is intended for an audience of one (me).
 If I want something new, I would probably just add it in with Go.
 If this isn't a whole lot of work, I may do it to maintain feature parity.